Lucille Bliss: Television

 In the early years of television, Bliss acted in Harbor Command and The Lineup.
 From 1950 to 1957, Bliss was "Auntie Lou" on San Francisco, California's KRON-TV's The Happy Birthday To You Show, also known as Birthday Party Show, which had guests from adults, to children, to animals.
 The program included use of Disney cartoon characters, as Bliss "picked up exclusive rights in northern California for the right to use Disney clips on her new show."
 At the same time, she did voices for Hanna-Barbera while they were working for the Metro-Goldwyn-Mayer cartoon studio – as Tuffy in Robin Hoodwinked, as Leprechaun in Droopy Leprechaun and later was Hugo on an episode of The Flintstones.
 She was also the narrator on three stories from the Disney album "Peter Cottontail and Other Funny Bunnies": "Story of Thumper", :Story of the White Rabbit", and "Story of Grandpa Bunny".
 Bliss was also a voice-over performer for Airborne radio spots in 2004.

+"She lost her job as Elroy Jetson, she told interviewers, when she wouldn't work under a stage name that would hide the fact that she was a grown woman playing a little boy, which is a common scenario in cartoons."

 Volunteer efforts

-Bliss produced and directed talent shows for the Embarcadero Armed Services YMCA in San Francisco.
-Some service personnel launched professional careers from those shows.
+Bliss produced and directed talent shows for the Marin YMCA in San Rafael and Embarcadero Armed Services YMCA in San Francisco, which included service personnel with professional career hopes.

-Death
+Personal life

-Bliss died from natural causes on November 8, 2012, in Costa Mesa, California, at the age of 96.
-She was buried at Hollywood Forever Cemetery.
+Bliss died from natural causes on 8 November 2012, in Costa Mesa, California, at the age of 96.
+She never married and left no survivors.
+A memorial service was held 20 November 2012 at Hollywood Forever Cemetery.